suyangduan/logmonitor/README.md

 ## Usage

-Run `logmonitor` excutable file under the root directory on the target machine, and it will start a REST API server.
+Run `logmonitor` (Apple M1 chip) or `logmonitor-x86` (Intel chip) excutable file under the root directory on the target machine, and it will start a REST API server.

 Endpoint: `localhost:8080/api/v1/logs`